 After 3 months, those who did yoga or intensive stretching fared better than those who didn’t.
 A full 6 months later, they took less medicine for their back pain.
 They also said their pain was better or completely gone during follow-up appointments.

 While exercise is one of the best things you can do to relieve back pain, it shouldn’t hurt or make your pain worse.
-If so, check in with your doctor or physical therapist for make sure you’re doing the right exercise for you.
+If so, check in with your doctor or physical therapist to make sure you’re doing the right exercise for you.

 3. Manipulation or Massage